-Requirements for Dangerous Goods Facilities
+Requirements for Facilities storing and handling Dangerous Goods

 The Code of Practice for the Storage and Handling of Dangerous Goods 2013 lists 20 points that site occupiers must consider regarding emergency planning when storing at or above manifest quantities of dangerous goods.
 The Code of Practice facilitates compliance with the Dangerous Goods (Storage and Handling) Regulations 2012.